 Kafka Error STALE_CONTROLLER_EPOCH

-Error code 11 · Non-retriable Broker
+Error code 11 · Non-retriable KRaft

 The controller moved to another broker.